Synchronous Generator as a Wind Power Generator

 The wound rotor synchronous generator is already being used as a wind power turbine generator, but one of the major disadvantage of a synchronous generator can be its complexity and cost.
 Gearless direct drive generators are very slow turning synchronous generators with large numbers of poles in order to reach their synchronous speed.
 Generators with fewer poles have higher rotational speeds so require a gearbox or drive train adding to the cost.

+Synchronous generators produce electricity whose fundamental output frequency is synchronised to the rotational speed of the rotor.
 Grid-tied generators require a constant fixed speed to synchronise with the utility grid frequency and it is necessary to excite the rotor winding with an external DC supply, using slip rings and brushes.
 The major disadvantage of one fixed-speed operation is that it almost never captures the wind energy at the peak efficiency.
 The wind energy is wasted when the wind speed is higher or lower than the certain value selected as the synchronous speed.

 Variable speed wind turbines use rectifiers and inverters to convert variable voltage, variable frequency output of the synchronous generator into the fixed voltage, fixed 50Hz or 60Hz frequency output required by the utility grid.
 This allows for permanent magnet synchronous generators to be used reducing the cost.
 For low speed direct drive wind turbine generators the permanent magnet generator is more competitive because it can have higher pole number of 60 or more poles compared to a conventional wound rotor synchronous generator.